Last updated on December 4, 2023

 There is a long list of reasons of why you should pay attention to customer satisfaction, but we’ve highlighted five of the most critical reasons below.

 Acquiring new customers takes a lot of resources.
 Content creation, inbound and outbound marketing, nurturing leads, closing the deal…it takes time, energy, and a lot of money.

 According to Harvard Business Review, acquiring a new customer can be anywhere from five to 25 times more expensive than retaining an existing customer.
 Those numbers may be shocking, but they make sense.
 Spending money on a new product or service is always a gamble for a prospective customer – they never know for sure if you’re offering is exactly what they need.
 A satisfied customer trusts your brand and knows what to expect – they are far more likely to return.

 Focusing on customer satisfaction and retention isn’t just less expensive.
 According to Bain & Co, something as small as a 5% increase in customer retention can lead to far greater increases in profits – as much as 25% in some industries!

 By gathering insights and taking action to ensure high customer satisfaction with every interaction, you can set yourself up for significant financial growth.

 When was the last time you purchased something from Amazon without first checking the product reviews?
 If you’re like most people, it’s been a long time.
-In fact, 93% of purchasers include reviews in their purchasing decision.
+In fact, 9 out of 10 of purchasers include reviews in their purchasing decision.

 Delivering a great customer experience can be a huge driver for work of mouth advertising and referrals.
 According to Nielsen, 92% of people trust personal recommendations from their friends and family over any other type of advertising.
 Why?
 Because they know that they can trust their loved ones to give them good recommendations.